 The market has changed since you last bought or sold a home.
 And the change is fast paced.
 Buyers have a wealth of information that is easily obtained from public records.
 The internet has made information available on previous sales, mortgages, and tax records.
-While there is a dramatic drought in the market for active listings, do not take that to mean buyers will overpay fair value for a home.
+While there is still an inventory drought and spike in prices, do not take that to mean buyers will overpay fair value for a home.

 There is often a fine line in the difference between investing for the buyer versus investing for the seller.
 Making prudent investments in de-cluttering, painting, flooring, kitchen and bathrooms are top priority.
 Most homes require radon tests and updated smoke alarms prior to selling.
 Buyers are interested in the age of roofs, HVAC systems and hot water heaters.
 They want to protect their investment and know the possible future costs of updating.